Mixed Breeds

 The Saint Berhusky crosses the Saint Bernard and the Siberian Husky.

 This Saint Berhusky mix is large and can be full of energy.
 This mix combines the Siberian Husky and the Saint Bernard.
 You’ll want to have plenty of time and space to dedicate to training this pup.
-The Saint Berhusky weighs between 60 to 180 pounds and, like many Saint Bernard mixes, they are gentle giants.
+The Saint Berhusky weighs between 60 and 180 pounds, and, like many Saint Bernard mixes, they are gentle giants.
 Generally speaking, Saint Berhuskies inherit their reserved nature from both parent breeds.
 They can also be protective of their family members.

 This mix is not suited for novice owners due to their size, strength, and stubbornness.
 If they don’t have an owner who sets clear boundaries and establishes themselves as the leader, the Saint Bernusky can become difficult to control.
 A well-cared-for Saint Berhusky is excellent with children and a great adventure partner that does well in cold climates.